 - Pavement Ants

-These types of ants can be seen with naked eye, so if you learn about their characteristics, you’ll be able to recognize their type within seconds.
-Lets cover some basic characteristics that can help you recognize them.
+These types of ants can be seen with naked eye, so if you learn about their characteristics, you’ll be able to recognize their type within seconds and learn how to successfully remove them.
+Read further for more!

 Body Characteristics of Ants